Free Shipping on most orders over $89

 You can also test your pool’s chlorination, pH, and total alkalinity with water test kits.
 Known by popular brand-names like Taylor or Poolmaster, pool test kits use liquid reagents to test your pool’s chemistry.
 These reagents alter the color of a pool water sample to indicate the levels of chlorine, alkalinity, and pH.
 These are more labor-intensive than test strips and come with a bit of a learning curve.

 Electronic pool testers and digital test kits have increased in popularity, as they can deliver comprehensive pool water analyses straight to your smartphone.
-Some of them are electronic meters you can dip into the pool.
-They will then provide read-outs of pH balance or TDS levels on their screens.
-Others are devices installed in the pool that connect to an app on your smartphone.
+Some of these devices are electronic meters you can dip into the pool.
+They provide read-outs of pH balance or TDS levels on their screens, while other devices install in the pool and connect to an app on your smartphone.
 These can deliver you detailed read-outs of your pool’s levels throughout the day.
 Unfortunately, some electronic and digital tests have dubious accuracy and tend to be the more expensive pool-testing options.

 To achieve accurate results with your pool test strips:

-1. Immerse the strip in your pool water briefly (2 seconds will suffice).
+1. Immerse the strip in your pool water briefly.
+2 seconds of immersion should be plenty.

-2. Remove the strip with pads facing upwards (be sure not to shake off excess water).
+2. Remove the strip with pads facing upward.
+Be sure not to shake off excess water.

 3. Hold the strip still for 15 seconds.

-4. Compare the strip to the legend and match the colors to their corresponding values.
+4. Compare the strip to the legend on the bottle and match the colors to their corresponding values.

 5. Balance your pool’s chemical levels accordingly.